-Aetna modified CPB 0953 for onasemnogene abeparvovec-xioi (Zolgensma), effective September 26, 2025.
-Here's what changes for billing teams.
+Aetna modified CPB 0953 covering onasemnogene abeparvovec (Zolgensma and Itvisma) for spinal muscular atrophy, effective September 26, 2025.
+Here's what billing teams need to do.

 Quick-Reference Table